-The cumulative effects of establishing IFO programs were analyzed in the environmental impact statements (EISs) for Amendment 26 (red snapper; GMFMC 2006) and Amendment 29 (grouper and tilefish; GMFMC 2008a).
+The cumulative effects of establishing IFQ programs were analyzed in the environmental impact statements (EISs) for Amendment 26 (red snapper; GMFMC 2006) and Amendment 29 (grouper and tilefish; GMFMC 2008a).
 Cumulative effects relative to red snapper management also have been analyzed in the EISs for Amendments 22 (GMFMC 2004b), 27/14 (GMFMC 2007), 28 (GMFMC 2015a), and 40 (GMFMC 2014).
 Cumulative effects relative to grouper and tilefish management also have been analyzed in the EISs for Amendments 30B (GMFMC 2008c), 31 (GMFMC 2009), and 32 (GMFMC 2001a).
-In addition, cumulative effects to the reef fish fishery have been analyzed in the EISs for Amendment 30A (GMFMC 2008a) and the Generic ACL/AM Amendment (GMFMC 2011b).
+In addition, cumulative effects to the reef fish fishery have been analyzed in the EISs for Amendment 30A (GMFMC 2008a) and the Generic ACL/Accountability Measure (AM) Amendment (GMFMC 2011b).
 These cumulative effects analyses are incorporated here by reference.
 Additional pertinent actions are summarized in the history of management (Section 1.3).
 Currently, the Council is considering reasonably foreseeable future actions (RFFAs) for the reef fish fishery management plan.
-These include: Amendment 36B, which would further revise the red snapper and grouper-tilefish commercial IFQ programs; Amendment 41, which evaluates allocation-based red snapper management programs for operators of federally permitted charter vessels; Amendment 42, which evaluates allocation-based management programs for five species of reef fish, including red snapper, gag, and red grouper, that would apply to operators of federally permitted headboats; Amendment 44, which would define (or re-define) the minimum stock size threshold for species in the reef fish fishery management unit, including red snapper and some grouper species; Amendment 46, which revises the gray triggerfish rebuilding plan; Amendment 47, which puts in place vermilion snapper maximum sustainable yield proxies and ACLs; and several framework actions, which address mutton snapper, yellowtail snapper, gag, and greater amberjack.
+These include: Amendment 36B, which would further revise the red snapper and grouper-tilefish commercial IFO programs; Amendment 44, which would define (or re-define) the minimum stock size threshold for species in the reef fish fishery management unit, including red snapper and some grouper species; Amendment 46, which revises the gray triggerfish rebuilding plan; Amendment 47, which puts in place vermilion snapper maximum sustainable yield proxies and ACLs; and several framework actions, which address mutton snapper, yellowtail snapper, gag, and greater amberjack.
 Descriptions of these actions can be found on the Council's Web page at http://gulfcouncil.org/.

 The affected area of these proposed actions encompasses the state and federal waters of the Gulf as well as communities in the Gulf engaged in reef fish fishing.
-The proposed actions would put in place a landing notification requirement for commercially permitted reef fish vessels, return non-activated IFQ shares to NMFS; redistribute shares from non-activated accounts; retain annual allocation before a quota reduction; and evaluate a dealer notification prior to offloading IFQ species.
-This action is not expected to have significant beneficial or adverse cumulative effects on the physical and biological/ecological environments as it would minimally affect fishing practices (see the subject descriptions in sections 4.1-4.4).
-Actions 1-4 are not expected to have significant socio-economic effects, either beneficial or adverse (see the discussion of economic and social effects in sections 4.1-4.4).
-Improving program compliance (Actions 1 and 4) and redistributing shares from non-activated accounts to IFQ shareholders enabling these shares to be used (Action 2) are all considered beneficial to the socioeconomic environments.
-Adding new landings locations and requiring additional vessel operators to submit a landing notification (Action 1), retaining a portion of the quota or distributing allocation later in the year (Action 3), and requiring dealers to provide notification of the offloading of fish (Action 4) would adversely affect the socioeconomic environment.
+The proposed actions would put in place a landing notification requirement for commercially permitted reef fish vessels, return non-activated IFQ shares to NMFS; and retain annual allocation before a quota reduction.
+This action is not expected to have significant beneficial or adverse cumulative effects on the physical and biological/ecological environments as it would minimally affect fishing practices (see the subject descriptions in sections 4.1-4.3).
+Actions 1-3 are not expected to have significant socioeconomic effects, either beneficial or adverse (see the discussion of economic and social effects in sections 4.1-4.3).
+Improving program compliance (Action 1) is considered beneficial to the socioeconomic environment.
+Adding new approved landings locations and requiring additional vessel operators to submit a landing notification (Action 1), returning non-activated IFQ shares to NMFS (Action 2), and retaining a portion of the quota or distributing allocation later in the year (Action 3) could adversely affect the socioeconomic environment.
 However, these effects are not considered significant and should not alter the way the fishery is prosecuted.
-Because of this, these actions would not be expected to change the long-term management goals for red snapper and grouper-tilefish as well as RFFAs (see preceding paragraph) designed to manage red snapper and grouper-tilefish stocks in a manner that prevents overfishing while achieving OY on a continuing basis.
-Finally, with respect to public health or safety, these actions combined with past and RFFAs, are not expected to have substantial adverse effects because, as discussed above, Actions 1-4 would not be expected to change how the fishery is prosecuted.
+Adverse effects from Action 2 are expected to be balanced in the IFQ programs after a means to redistribute those shares within the commercial sector is developed in a subsequent action (tentatively identified as Amendment 36B).
+Because of this, these actions would not be expected to change the long-term management goals for red snapper and grouper-tilefish as well as RFFAs (see preceding paragraph) designed to manage red snapper and grouper-tilefish stocks in a manner that prevents overfishing while achieving optimum yield on a continuing basis.
+With respect to public health or safety, these actions combined with past and RFFAs, are not expected to have substantial adverse effects because, as discussed above, Actions 1-3 would not be expected to change how the fishery is prosecuted.